SleepApneaTree

 Dentists are in a great position to screen patients who present with dental clues of sleep-disordered breathing.
 Some of the oral signs include:

-Extra boney growths inside jaw and on under lips
+• Extra bony growths inside jaw and under lips

 Patients are informed of these signs in their mouths and are given a home sleep test.
-This involves a simple ring worn on a finger for 3 nights after which a Sleep MD reviews the results and the dentist and patient can review the findings to see if oral appliance therapy is an option for the patient.
+This involves a simple ring worn on a finger for 3 nights after which a Sleep MD reviews the results.
+The dentist and patient can then review the findings to see if oral appliance therapy is an option for the patient.

 A normal airway should be as large as a garden hose (airway colored in red):

-Treatment planning objective will be to increase airway space for the patient.
+Treatment planning objectives focus on increasing airway space for the patient.
 This can be done with various methods including maintenance with mandibular advancement appliances or orthopedic expansion of the jaws.

 Pediatric Obstructive Sleep Apnea